-- T.SCNCFG Improper security configuration settings may exist in the IT System the TOE monitors.
-T.SCNMLC Users could execute malicious code on an IT System that the TOE monitors which causes modification of the IT System protected data or undermines the IT System security functions.
-T.SCNVUL Vulnerabilities may exist in the IT System the TOE monitors.
-T.FALACT The TOE may fail to react to identified or suspected vulnerabilities or inappropriate activity.
-T.FALREC The TOE may fail to recognize vulnerabilities or inappropriate activity based on IDS data received from each data source.
-T.FALASC The TOE may fail to identify vulnerabilities or inappropriate activity based on association of IDS data received from all data sources.
-T.MISUSE Unauthorized accesses and activity indicative of misuse may occur on an IT System the TOE monitors. - T.MISACT Malicious activity, such as introductions of Trojan horses and viruses, may occur on an IT System the TOE monitors.
+- T.SCNCFG Improper security configuration settings may exist in the IT System the TOE monitors. - T.SCNMLC Users could execute malicious code on an IT System that the TOE monitors which causes modification of the IT System protected data or undermines the IT System security functions. - T.SCNVUL Vulnerabilities may exist in the IT System the TOE monitors. - T.FALACT The TOE may fail to react to identified or suspected vulnerabilities or inappropriate activity. - T.FALREC The TOE may fail to recognize vulnerabilities or inappropriate activity based on IDS data received from each data source. - T.FALASC The TOE may fail to identify vulnerabilities or inappropriate activity based on association of IDS data received from all data sources. - T.MISUSE Unauthorized accesses and activity indicative of misuse may occur on an IT System the TOE monitors. - T.INADVE Inadvertent activity and access may occur on an IT System the TOE monitors. - T.MISACT Malicious activity, such as introductions of Trojan horses and viruses, may occur on an IT System the TOE monitors. - T.EXPOSE An improperly configured IT environment may allow unauthorized users to gain access to the TSF.